Advice for Undocumented Immigrants from a U.S. Congressman

 Gutierrez's advice originated from the so-called Morton Memo, issued by Immigration and Customs Enforcement Director John Morton in June, which calls on ICE officers to exercise "prosecutorial discretion".
 For instance, special consideration is to be given to people who have lived in the U.S. for a considerable length of time, were brought to the country as a young child, received higher education in the U.S. , have served in the military, or have a parent, child or spouse with permanent residency in the U.S. or U.S. citizenship.

 If you are interested in Visas to the USA, contact Migration Expert for information and advice on which visa is best suited to you.
-You can also try our visa eligibility assessment to see if you are eligible to apply for a visa to the United States of America.
+You can also try our Visa Assessment to see if you are eligible to apply for a visa to the United States of America.